-In partnership with onetreeplanted.org we plant a tree in Ethiopia for each record we produce.
-Since January 2020 we have planted 2700 trees, made possible by you, our musical family and community.
+In partnership with onetreeplanted.org we plant a tree for each record you buy.
+So far we have planted thousands of trees around the world, and hope to plant many more, made possible by you, our musical family and community.

 This tree planting project links environmental restoration with income generation, providing the local community with the knowledge and tools to conserve their land, protect their water supply, and create a sustainable, diverse economy for future generations.
 It focuses on the Loka Bedelcha Kebele in Southern Ethiopia, and the Amhara region in the North.
 Both are areas where environmental degradation is threatening livelihoods and biodiversity.
 These regions face challenges like dry and unpredictable climates, poor soil fertility, ineffective land management practices, and lenient resource regulations.